mikesmithgh/git-prompt-string/README.md

 ### Prompt configuration

-Add git-prompt-string to your prompt.
-For example,
+See the following for examples for a reference on how you could add git-prompt-string to your prompt.

 #### [bash](https://www.gnu.org/software/bash/)